Kankakee lands $600,000 riverwalk grant

 KANKAKEE — The proposed East Riverwalk in Kankakee received a tidal wave of cash as the city was awarded a $600,000 grant from the state.

-The state of Illinois and Gov. J.B.
-Pritzker announced this month that Kankakee and the Kankakee Riverfront Society — the nonprofit heading the Currents of Kankakee development effort — have gained the entire amount requested from the Illinois’ Open Space Land Acquisition and Development grant application.
+<p style="text-align: left;">The state of Illinois and Gov. J.B.
+Pritzker late this week announced that Kankakee and the Kankakee Riverfront Society — the nonprofit heading the Currents of Kankakee development effort — have gained the entire amount requested from the Illinois’ Open Space Land Acquisition and Development grant application.

 “This is amazing news,” said Bill Yohnka, executive director of the Currents of Kankakee, the organization heading up fundraising for development of the entire 4-mile Kankakee Riverwalk development along the banks of the Kankakee River.